Dexter2772/data-analysis-lab/README.md

 ### What is the business value ###
 There is no business value to this - it is for a lab in class.

+## Collection Phase ##
+I downloaded the CSV file from the previously stated website.